Lucasdota/todo_app_frontend/README.md

 Open your browser and navigate to http://localhost:3000.

+Don't forget to create a database postgreSQL or mySQL and turn it on.

 ### Usage

 - **Registration**: Users can create an account by providing their email and password.
 - **Login**: Users can log in with their registered email and password.
 - **Todo Management**: Once logged in, users can create, view, update, and delete their todo items.

 ### Folder Structure